apache/flink/docs/dev/stream/state/queryable_state.md

 queryable.
 Now it is time to see how to query this state.

 For this you can use the `QueryableStateClient` helper class.
-This is available in the `flink-queryable-state-client` jar which you have to explicitly include as a dependency in the `pom.xml` of your project along with `flink-core`, as shown below:
+This is available in the `flink-queryable-state-client` jar which must explicitly included as a dependency in the `pom.xml` of your project along with `flink-core`, as shown below:

 <div data-lang="java" markdown="1">
 {% highlight xml %}